 - Bring to the boil, cover with a lid and then turn down and allow to simmer for 20 minutes.
 Take the lid off after about 10 minutes to allow the sauce to thicken.
 Stir occasionally to stop the sauce sticking.

 - Use this time to cook your rice.
 (The brand of brown rice I use takes 20 minutes to cook.
 You may need to start your rice off earlier if your brand takes longer.)

 - When the mole is ready, squeeze in the juice of 1 lime and stir in half the sweetcorn.
 Put the rest of the sweetcorn in a dish to serve alongside the mole.

-- Garnish the mole with fresh coriander and pumpkin seeds and serve with lime wedges and brown rice.
-Alternatively you could put the lime wedges, coriander and pumpkin seeds in little dishes on the table alongside the sweetcorn and allow people to help themselves to the garnishes.
+- Garnish the mole with fresh coriander and pumpkin seeds, and serve with lime wedges and brown rice.
+Alternatively you could put the lime wedges, coriander and pumpkin seeds in little dishes on the table, alongside the sweetcorn, and let people to help themselves to the garnishes.

 - To make this dish even better, toast your pumpkin seeds.
 Simply place the pumpkin seeds on a small baking tray and place in an oven set to 120C / 100C fan / gas mark ½ / 250F for 5 minutes.
 Watch the pumpkin seeds like a hawk to make sure they don't accidentally burn!

 - Nutrition information is approximate and meant as a guideline only.

 Have you got your hands on a copy of my meal plan yet?
 If not CLICK here to download a copy of my FREE 4 Week Easy Dinners Meal Plan today!